getclump/clump/README.md

     }
 ```

 Considering that they happen in different levels of the composition, the execution model will execute two batched fetches to ```usersSource```, not one.
+This limitation is alleviated by the implicit caching if the playlist and tracks have the same creator.

 # Acknowledgments #